5T33Z0/OC-Little-Translated/Content/11_Graphics/iGPU/RPS-Control.md

 ---
 ## About RPS-Control

-The term **"rps-control"** in the context of Intel GPUs refers to **Render Power States control**, a feature related to power management in Intel's integrated graphics processing units (GPUs).
+The term **"rps-control"** in the context of Intel GPUs refers to **Render Power States control**, a feature related to power management in Intel's integrated graphics processing units (iGPUs).
 It is part of Intel's **RC6** (Render C6) power-saving technology, which allows the GPU to enter low-power states when idle or under light load to reduce energy consumption.
 The "rps" specifically stands for **Render Power States**, and it manages the GPU's power and performance by dynamically adjusting clock frequencies and voltage based on workload demands.

 ## RPS-Control in the context of hackintoshing